pedroj/bipartite_plots/README.md

 From any adjacency matrix we can get a `network` object or an `igraph` object for plotting and analysis.
 The main function in the package is `bip_ggnet`.

 ### Installation

+Use the direct install from [CRAN](https://cran.r-project.org/web/packages/ggbipart/index.html).
+Or use the package repository:

 ```r
 require("pak") # Using pak as `install_github()` was deprecated in devtools 2.5.0.